BeanGirlThing/JavaWebCrawler/README.md

 It does exactly what it says.
 Its a simple web crawler written in Java.

 ### Dependancies
-This depends on Jsoup being in the project libraries, the program will not work without it.
+This depends on Jsoup and the lastest version of sqlite JDBC being in the project libraries, the program will not work without it.